hbs-rcs/hbsgrid-docs/docs/userguide/menulaunch.md

-You can run applications on [powerful HBS Grid compute nodes](commandline.md#compute-cluster-basics) by connecting to the HBS grid via NoMachine, [enabling technology preview features](quickstart.md), and clicking one of the application icons under the **Applications** or **Activities** menus.
+You can run applications on [powerful HBS Grid compute nodes](commandline.md#compute-cluster-basics) by connecting to the HBS grid via NoMachine and clicking one of the application icons under the **Applications** or **Activities** menus.
 This allows you to easily run compute and/or memory intensive applications with just a few mouse clicks!